 ALS Chemistry Lab

-The ALS Chem Lab supplies basic solvents and gases for use by experimenters.
-These include: acetone, ethanol, and isopropanol.
-In addition to the normal gases used at the beamlines (Nitrogen, Argon, Helium, Oxygen and Hydrogen), the ALS supplies ammonia, carbon monoxide, sulfur dioxide, nitric oxide, and nitrogen dioxide.
-See the chemical page for specific purities of each material.
+The ALS chem lab supplies basic solvents and gases for use by experimenters.
+These include: acetone, ethanol, methanol, and isopropanol.
+In addition to the normal gases used at the beamlines (Nitrogen, Argon, Helium, Oxygen and Hydrogen), the ALS supplies some toxic and corrosive gases as well, such as ammonia and carbon monoxide.
+See the chemical page for specifics.

 Health Hazard Gases

-Only certain beamline are equipped to use health hazard gases.
-Please contact your beamline scientist for more information regarding.
+Only certain beamlines are equipped to use health hazard gases.
+Please contact your beamline scientist for more information about what materials can be used at their beamline.

-All unused chemicals should be sent back to your home institute.
+All unused chemicals must be sent back to your home institute unless you have the express approval of the chemical safety specialist for temporary storage at the ALS.
 The Chemical Safety Specialist can assist in preparing the shipment of your chemicals.
 All standard rules apply for shipping of hazardous materials.
-If you plan to dispose of hazardous materials, you must inform the Chemical Safety Specialist at your earliest possible convenience.
+If you plan to dispose of hazardous materials, you must inform the Chemical Safety Specialist at your earliest opportunity.

 All samples and chemicals should be sent back to your home institute after your experiment.
 If you need to store samples and chemicals at the ALS, you must contact your beamline scientist to request that they take responsibility for your samples.
 These samples and chemicals need to be clearly labeled with the name of the ALS responsible person, the name of the actual owner and institute, the constituents of the sample, date, and the hazards of the sample.
 This option is only for users that have proposals in the system and have scheduled to do additional experiments at the ALS.
 If you cannot meet these requirements, you cannot store samples or chemicals at the ALS.